kikugie/Stonecutter-skill-issue-fix/docs/stonecutter/launch.md

 Remember the terminology part from the introduction?
 Me neither!
 So let's go over it again.

 ## Terminology again
-In Stonecutter you always have a single **active version**.
+In Stonecutter, you always have a single **active version**.
 That is the version you write code in your `src` folder and build.
 If you try to run or build an inactive version, it will crash shortly because your mod doesn't exist there at the moment.

 ## Managing versions
-Provided you use Intellij IDEA, you should have a gradle menu on the right.
+Provided you use IntelliJ IDEA, you should have a Gradle menu on the right.
 There in the `stonecutter` group you'll see several tasks:
 - "Refresh active version" - reruns the comment processor on the current version.
 - "Reset active version" - switches the active version to `vcsVersion` from `settings.gradle[.kts]`.
 Remember to run this before commits.